wildpeaks/vscode-theme/README.md

-# vscode-theme
+# VSCode Theme

-VSCode dark theme focused on readability
+Build tools for the Wildpeaks VSCode theme.

+See [extensions/wildpeaks-theme](extensions/wildpeaks-theme) for the built package.